 Furthermore, why was a boy worrying about being popular?
 Maybe that’s my sexism talking, but that was my deal — and not until junior high.
 As I made dinner that night, breaded chicken breasts with lemon, broccoli, and rice — comfort food for my sad boy — I was heartsick.
 I felt less equipped to handle the issue of popularity than any parental challenge so far, including raising him mostly on my own.

-A pain that’s too familiar
+Unpopular: a pain that’s too familiar

 I knew this pain.
 It was, in some sense, the first true pain of life.
 My strongest memory from junior high was standing in the cafeteria, lunch tray in my hands, wondering why the girls I’d sat with before were flatly denying me a place at the table.
 I can still see their faces, the carefully flipped out “wings” on their perfect hair, their white and red cheerleading sweaters.